Driving Instructor Frequently Asked Questions

 How long does it take to train as a driving instructor?

-Some companies will say you can train as a driving instructor in as little as a few weeks, this isn’t quite true.
+Some companies will say you can train as a driving instructor in as little as a few weeks, but this isn’t quite true.
 While it is possible to complete the driving instructor training in a crash course style the biggest restriction is test waiting times.
 Unfortunately, there is nothing that we or any other driving instructor training school can do about that.
-Due to this we say as a guide; 6 months is a much more realistic times scale to train as a driving instructor.
+Due to this we say that 6 months is a much more realistic times scale to train as a driving instructor.
+This is of course an estimate, but a far more realistic one.

 Can I pay for the driving instructor training course upfront?

-Yes, our £1699 driving instructor training courses offer covers you for 50 hours of practical driving instructor training.
+Yes you can!
+Our £1699 driving instructor training courses offer can be paid upfront.
+This covers you for 48 hours of practical driving instructor training.
 This is based on the average time of a trainee driving instructor.
-The only extras to pay for would be your driving instructor test fees.
+The only extras to pay for would be your driving instructor test fees – and we’re happy to answer any questions about those.
 Further fees may apply if additional driving instructor training is needed.
-This would be discussed and agreed between the driving instructor trainer and trainee.
+This would be discussed and agreed between the driving instructor trainer and trainee, so you will never be surprised by hidden costs.

 Can I do pay as you go driving instructor training?